Category Archives: Pasta

 Directions:

-For the noodles, mix the flours together in the bowl of a standing mixer.
+For the noodles, mix the flours together in a bowl.
 Make a well in the center and add the eggs.
 Whisk up the eggs with a fork until they are combined.
-Using the paddle attachment, mix on medium-low until a dough is formed.
-Turn onto a table sprinkled with flour and knead the dough for 5 minutes.
+Pour them into the flour well and whisk with a fork, slowly incorporating the flour, until a shaggy dough forms.
+Turn out onto a floured surface and knead for 10 minutes.
 The dough should be smooth and not sticky.

 Wrap dough in plastic wrap and let sit for 30 minutes.